zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/20-curriculum/30-curriculum-student.md

 **__MAKE CHANGES BELOW THIS POINT__**

 <!-- this is a comment; it will not appear in the outputted online book -->

-## Dev's Section

-I am interested in this course because:

-- I **love** drones!
-    - Specifically, drones with 4 propellors.
-        1. More specifically, drones with cameras.
-- I enjoy making __drone curriculum__

-Warning: I do not particularly like troubleshooting issues with drones.